Please note that this page contains affiliate links, meaning I may receive a commission if you use them. I only recommend things I use, love & trust.

 - In Finland, you drive on the right side.

-- You need to be 18 years old to drive a car in Finland (A 16-year old may drive a microcar with a top speed of 45 km/h).
+- You need to be 18 years old to drive a car in Finland (A 16-year old may drive a microcar with the top speed of 45 km/h).

 - If you are visiting Helsinki, I don’t recommend renting a car.
 The public transport is excellent in Helsinki.

-5 Reasons why You Should Rent a Car in Finland
+5 Reasons Why You Should Be Driving in Finland

 - Enjoy the freedom of having your own vehicle.
 Make side trips.
 Stay somewhere cool a little longer.